7: Pharmacologic Issues Across the Lifespan

 7.2 Overview of Older Adults

 The rationale use of drugs in persons over 65 years of age is complicated by physiologic changes, increased incidence of chronic disease and co-morbidities, and polypharmacy.
-Financial issues, limited resources, and poor nutritional status may all influence an elderly person’s ability to comply.
+Financial issues, limited resources, and poor nutritional status may all influence an older adult’s ability to comply.

-Cardiac output starts declining 1% at about age 30, and in the elderly, there is a redistribution of blood flow favoring the brain, heart, and kidney.
+Cardiac output starts declining by 1% at about age 30, and in older people, there is a redistribution of blood flow favoring the brain, heart, and kidneys.
 Lean body mass declines with age, and total body water decreases.
 Plasma albumin levels may decrease, especially in the poorly nourished.
 Glomerular filtration rate and plasma renal blood flow steadily decline with aging.

 7.2.1 Absorption

 As a natural result of aging, older adults will experience decreased blood flow to tissues within the GI tract.
-In addition, there may be changes in the gastric pH that may alter the absorption of certain medications.
-Older adult patients may also experience variations in available plasma proteins, which can impact drug levels of medications that are highly protein-bound.
-Consideration must also be given to the use of subcutaneous and intramuscular injections in older patients experiencing decreased cardiac output.
+In addition, changes in the gastric pH may alter the absorption of certain medications.
+Older adult patients may also experience variations in available plasma proteins, which can impact drug levels of highly protein-bound medications.
+Consideration must also be given to using subcutaneous and intramuscular injections in older patients experiencing decreased cardiac output.
 Decreased drug absorption of medications can occur when peripheral circulation is reduced.
-Finally, as adults age, they often have less body fat, resulting in reduced absorption of medication from transdermal patches that require adequate subcutaneous fat stores for proper absorption.
+Finally, as adults age, they often have less body fat, resulting in reduced absorption of drugs from transdermal patches that require adequate subcutaneous fat stores for proper absorption.

 7.2.2 Distribution

 The aging adult patient will experience a decrease in total body water, muscle mass, and serum albumin while total body fat increases.
-This results in lipid-soluble drugs such as diazepam and lidocaine having a larger Vd, whereas water-soluble drugs such as acetaminophen and ethanol have a smaller Vd.
+As these parameters change with aging, the volume of distribution (Vd) of a drug may be affected.
+Recall that Vd is the volume of total body fluid into which a drug appears to distribute after it reaches equilibrium or steady state.
+In older adults, lipid-soluble drugs such as diazepam and lidocaine have a larger Vd, whereas water-soluble drugs such as acetaminophen and ethanol have a smaller Vd.
 Serum albumin often also decreases, resulting in more active free drug within the body.
-This is one reason why many older adult patients require lower levels of medication.
-Be aware that a person who has taken medication for a chronic condition for many years may need dosage adjustment as they age.
+This is one reason why many older adult patients require lower medication levels.
+Be aware that a person who has taken medication for a chronic condition for many years may need a dosage adjustment as they age.

 7.2.3 Metabolism